Aimée Eubanks Davis

 To Kill a Mockingbird by Harper Lee

-Only 25% of about 1.2 million low-income, first-generation college enrollees will attain a quality first job or go to graduate school.
-With less traditional support systems, first-generation students often lack the skills, confidence, experiences, and networks to get strong first jobs.
+Before the COVID-19 pandemic, only 30 percent of the 1.3 million low-income or first-generation college students who enrolled in school each year graduated and secured a strong first job or entered graduate school.
+With less traditional support systems, first-generation students often lack the skills, confidence, experiences, and networks to get strong economic opportunities.
 This reality leads to opportunity gaps and hampers a large portion of college graduates from joining the next generation of leaders.

 Braven partners with universities and employers to build cutting-edge career education into the undergraduate experience for low-income and first-generation college students.
 These students, Braven Fellows, take a course at their participating partner institutions, which earns them college credit and folds them into the Braven network working to grow an extraordinary, diverse generation of leaders.
 Through online education and coaching, Braven graduates gain the key competencies, experiences, networks, and confidence needed to succeed in the workforce.
-Since its founding in 2013, the organization has scaled to three cities and worked with over 1600 students.
-After 6 months, 7 in 10 Braven college graduates land strong jobs worthy of their college degrees—compared to fewer than 1 in 2 of their peers.
-By creating pathways to strong employment, Braven is proving that the American promise is real and tangible for first-generation college students who come from low-income backgrounds.
+Since its founding in 2013, the organization has scaled to four cities and worked with over 3,300 students.
+This coming year, the organization will serve another 2000 new Fellows and launch in a fifth region.
+Both before and during the pandemic, Braven Fellows outearn their peers nationally in strong job attainment by 22 percentage points six months after college graduation.
+By creating pathways to strong economic opportunities, Braven is proving that the American promise is real and tangible for first-generation college students who come from low-income backgrounds.

 “Jalil did all that we tell our young people they need to do in order to succeed.
 He graduated from the Fremont Unified School District and went on to attend De Anza Community College.
-He worked hard, got good grades, and transferred to San Jose State University.
+He worked hard, got good grades, and transferred to San José State University (SJSU).
 As a transferred junior, he spent three hours each day commuting back and forth to campus and paid for school with grants and scholarships.

 He did everything right.
 But as a junior he had far fewer connections and career-development experiences than many of his more affluent peers.
 He wasn’t as likely to land the same fancy summer internship.
 He just worked incredibly hard and stayed incredibly focused—which we know should be enough, but isn’t.

 Jalil’s hard work paid off.
 At the start of his senior year, he earned a coveted Google Bold internship in Mountain View.
-And today, he works as an Active Channels Specialist at Google.”
+And today, he works as a Program Manager, Online Recruiting at Google.”